-The outstanding fair value of contingent consideration payable to ILJIN Life Science Co., Ltd. (ILJIN") resulting from the Arrangement Agreement completed on September 20, 2013 between the Company, Aurinia Pharma Corp. and ILJIN consists of potential payments of up to \$10,000,000 to be paid in five equal tranches according to the achievement of pre-defined clinical and marketing milestones.
+The outstanding fair value of contingent consideration payable to ILJIN Life Science Co., Ltd. ("ILJIN") resulting from the Arrangement Agreement completed on September 20, 2013 between the Company, Aurinia Pharma Corp. and ILJIN consists of potential payments of up to \$10,000,000 to be paid in five equal tranches according to the achievement of pre-defined clinical and marketing milestones.

-The fair value of this portion of contingent consideration at June 30, 2016 was estimated to be \$3,936,000 (December 31, 2015 - \$3,810,000) and was determined by applying the income approach.
-The fair value estimates at June 30, 2016 were based on a discount rate of 10% and an assumed probability-adjusted payment range between 35% and 70%.
-This is a level 3 recurring fair value measurement.
-There were no changes in the assumptions since December 31, 2015.
+The fair value of this portion of contingent consideration at September 30, 2016 was estimated to be \$5,082,000 (December 31, 2015 - \$3,810,000) and was determined by applying the income approach.
+The fair value estimates at September 30, 2016 were based on a discount rate of 10% which has remained unchanged since December 31, 2015.